Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 The LCP has two environments: staging and production.
 Typically, these connect to an LP's test and production service respectively.
 The LCP expects that the LP's web service is promoted from test to production.

-To test the integration, we can:
-1. Call the LP webservice with a simulated LCP request.
-1. Use a test
-1. Perform test transactions in an Application on the LCP.

 ## Monitoring

 The LCP will perform a scheduled health check on LP endpoints to guarantee that your members have a quality experience.